 The calculation of current and deferred tax is based on tax rates and tax laws that have been enacted or substantively enacted by the end of the reporting period.
 Deferred income taxes are calculated using the liability method.
-The carrying amounts of deferred tax are reviewed at the end of each reporting period and adjusted if needed.
+The carrying amounts of deferred tax are reviewed at the end of each reporting period on the basis of its most likely amount and adjusted if needed.
+Assessing the most likely amount of current and deferred tax in case of uncertainties (eg as a result of the need to interpreting the requirements of the applicable tax law), requires the group to apply judgments in considering whether it is probable that the taxation authority will accept the tax treatment retained.